preservim/vim-pencil/README.markdown

 ![demo](http://i.imgur.com/0KYl5vU.gif)
 - - -

-[Note: demo will be updated soon with the _newly_ renamed commands (see below), but the legacy ones still work.]
+[Note: demo above needs to be updated with the _recently_ renamed commands (see below), but the legacy ones shown still work.]

 # Features